Case studies

 The complication

 Three problems stacked on top of each other.
-First, the title chain ran through two estates that had to be opened in tandem so the same heir could be appointed Personal Representative of both.
+First, the title chain ran through two estates that had to be opened in tandem, with one heir appointed Personal Representative of both.
 Second, the foreclosure had to be postponed twice while we recorded the Deeds of Distribution and warranty deeds.
-Third, the occupant refused to leave until we signed a Vacate and Release Agreement and paid a small cash for keys.
+Third, the occupant refused to leave until we signed a vacate-and-release agreement and paid a modest cash-for-keys.

 The outcome

-Quitclaim deeds from both heirs recorded, warranty deeds executed once the Personal Representative was appointed, occupant vacated with locks changed the same night.
-Resold to a development buyer all cash, closing two days after the foreclosure auction was successfully postponed.
+Quitclaim deeds from both heirs were recorded, warranty deeds were executed after PR appointment, and the occupant vacated with the locks changed the same night.
+Resold to a cash buyer and closed on schedule.
+The foreclosure auction set for two days before closing was successfully postponed.

 Closed a six-heir estate across two family branches